Theakashprasad/BlogHub_backend/README.md

 - CRUD operations for blog
   - Listing blog posts
   - Inline delete & edit options
-  - Popup action for creating new posts
+  - PopUp action for creating new posts

 ## Technologies Used